 However, public cloud can also be a more expensive alternative for predictable workloads and when there is insufficient cost governance in place (making sure to avoid paying for underutilized resources).
 There is also a concern when it comes to public cloud computing security.
 Steps must also be taken to guard against security problems arising from user errors and faulty configurations.
 There can also be costs associated with workload migration, staff training, and vendor lock-in.

 Organizations often turn to private clouds when they need greater reliability, scalability, and security.
 Many enterprises use them for running sensitive or mission-critical workloads with specific availability, security, and performance requirements.
-And because private clouds can retain full control over their data, they are well-suited to meeting industry- and nation-specific regulatory requirements around such issues as individual privacy and data sovereignty.
+And because private clouds allows companies full control over their data, they are well-suited to meeting industry- and nation-specific regulatory requirements around such issues as individual privacy and data sovereignty.
 However, with private cloud, the organization is responsible for purchasing, operating, and maintaining the IT resources (or for paying a managed service provider for these services).

 Conversely, the downside to multicloud can also be increased management complexity if approached on an ad hoc basis and without effective integration between clouds.